0. Intro / はじめに

 of the tax collecting apparatus, the lower the marginal point of the

 Laffer curve.
-So when the tax rates are not yet high enought, the
+So when the tax rates are not yet high enough, the

 loss of revenue is already very big.
 This situation perfectly